comsc341cd/comsc341cd.github.io/syllabus/policies.md

 ## Communication

 **Office Hours**: Generally, answering questions about the assignments is much more efficient in person.
-As such, please ask questions about the assignments during office hours or lecture whenever possible.
+As such, please ask questions about the assignments during office hours or class whenever possible.

-**Ed Discussion**: We will primarily use Ed for discussion outside of lecture and office hours.
+**Ed Discussion**: We will primarily use Ed for discussion outside of class and office hours.
 I will also be using Ed to post announcements and other course updates.
 The system is highly catered to getting you help efficiently from classmates and the course staff.
 Rather than emailing, we encourage you to post your questions on Ed.

 **Gradescope**: We will use Gradescope for all assignment submissions.
 For assignments that have a autograder, you will be able to see your score and feedback immediately, and there will be no submission limit.
 Thus, it is in your best interest to submit early and often!